elatov/elatov.github.io/_posts/2014-01-05-updating-esxi-5-0u2-esxi-5-1u1.md

 This actually matched the output from the above blog as well (but in the blog it was showing the profiles stored on the hosted VMware VUM depot).

-Let&#8217;s put the host into maintenance mode:
+Let's put the host into maintenance mode:

     ~ # vim-cmd hostsvc/maintenance_mode_enter
     'vim.Task:haTask-ha-host-vim.HostSystem.enterMaintenanceMode-213709113'